-Bylaws of Asia-South Pacific Design Automation Conference
+Bylaws of Asia and South Pacific Design Automation Conference

 Section 1.
 Rules of Order